“You know Bobby Kennedy was killed there?”

 “I have another day of meetings with artists I represent.
 Landis will be back.
 I know he is just as adamant about total control.
 He can discuss your decision.
 I have to be back in Miami before the end of the week.
 I work for Michael Antonio, as well my entertainment clients.”

 Mike Sr.’s name gets their attention.
 We aren’t some small town lawyers.
-It’s already known that he’s running for Miami Mayor.
+It’s already known that Mike is running for Miami Mayor.

 The suits get up and leave the room without saying goodbye.
 I’m worried.

 “We got their attention,” Jay reassures me.
-“They’d only be polite if they thought we’ve been bamboozled.”
+“They’d only be polite if they thought they had bamboozled us.”

 No bamboozling allowed on our side, just the teenage Jay & Max team.